evo-lua/evo-lua.github.io/docs/getting-started/evo-in-a-nutshell.md

 ## How can users get started?

-The documentation is right here, so all that's left is to [download Evo](https://github.com/evo-lua/evo-runtime/releases) and give it a spin!
+The documentation is right here, so all that's left is to [install Evo](/docs/getting-started/installation) and give it a spin!
 If your platform doesn't have release binaries, you can take the code and [build Evo from source](/docs/how-to-guides/building-from-source), provided your platform is already supported.
 If it is not, please [open an issue](https://github.com/evo-lua/evo-runtime/issues/new) (after checking that none already exists for your platform) and let me know so I can look into what it would take to support it.
 Please do understand that I can't feasibly support every obscure configuration - or at least not fully - unless users are willing to pitch in and help.

 ## Where can I get support?